 BioHC schools give highly motivated graduates and early-career professionals the opportunity to broaden their knowledge of translational research and innovation approaches in human and environmental health.

-Organised by ESI in collaboration with leading European universities, research laboratories and innovation-driven companies, current BioHC specialist schools include:
+Organised by ESI in Archamps, France (15 minutes from Geneva, Switzerland), current BioHC specialist schools include:

 SaferNanoDesign - Safer Ecodesign for Nanomaterials;

 IBD4Health - Innovation on Big Data for Healthy Living ;